-Parking in central Milan is both very expensive and frustrating so we would recommend getting into town on old fashioned public transport or by taxi from the airport of your choice as you will not need to drive to see Milan's fantastic sights.
-Settle into your hotel and spend some time relaxing after you journey.
+Parking in central Milan is both very expensive and frustrating, so we would recommend getting into town on old fashioned public transport or by taxi from the airport of your choice, as you will not need to drive to see Milan's fantastic sights.
+Settle into your hotel and spend some time relaxing after your journey.
 We highly recommend a trip to the square at the very center of the city – the Piazza del Duomo.
 This square is surrounded by typical Milanese buildings on three sides and the white Gothic Duomo di Milano on the other.
-Pop into the Duomo to have a look at the exquisite wealth of its inside following a recent renovation and be sure to go up to the viewing platform at the top where you can see the entire city down below through the gargoyle–topped spires.
+Pop into the Duomo to have a look at the exquisite wealth of its interior following a recent renovation, and be sure to go up to the viewing platform at the top where you can see the entire city down below through the gargoyle–topped spires.

 Duomo di Milano

 How about a drink in one of Europe's most atmospheric cafes?
-Go inside the Galleria Vittorio Emanuele II - you can't miss it if you make it to the central square – it is the great covered shopping mall to the north.
+Go inside the Galleria Vittorio Emanuele II - you can't miss it if you make it to the central square; it is the great covered shopping mall to the north.
 Inside you will find a spot called Zucco bar.
-This is a Milan classic with the town's best coffee and a very popular meeting place for the locals.
+This is Milan classic serves up the city's best coffee, and it's also a very popular meeting place for locals.

 Milan spoils for choice of evening restaurants.
-If we can give any advice, be sure to book somewhere to avoid being turned away at the door.
-Going for one of the highly rated restaurants slightly further out can return much better dividends with these places catering to a discerning local public rather than being a tourist trap.
+If we can give any advice, it's to make sure you book somewhere to avoid being turned away at the door.
+Going for one of the highly rated restaurants slightly further out can return much better dividends, with these places catering to a discerning local public rather than being a tourist trap.